Cash carrier: Cable systems

 This system was developed by Joseph Martin of Vermont.
 In cable systems there was a continuously moving cable around the shop passing the counters and the cashier, driven by an electric motor.
 When a payment was to be sent, the sales assistant put it in a carrier and clipped it to the cable.
 The carrier was guided by light metal tracks.
 It was detached at the cashier's station, the transaction was dealt with, and the change and receipt were returned along the cable again.
 Twenty or more stations could easily be operated with a 1 horse-power motor.
 Lamsons offered two main types of system: the "Perfection" and the high-level "Preferred" where there was a "drop point" at the sales counter.
 The first shop to use the Lamson cable system was the Boston Store in Brockton (owned by James Edgar), which was founded in 1890.
 Although quite common in the United States, there were few installations in the United Kingdom.

-The best late survivor was at Joyners General Store in Moose Jaw, Saskatchewan, but the building burned down on New Year's Day, 2004.
+A late survivor was at Joyners General Store in Moose Jaw, Saskatchewan, but the building burned down on New Year's Day, 2004.

+Another existing example as of 2020 is at the G. D'Aoust & Cie Department Store in Sainte-Anne-de-Bellevue, QC which was installed in 1923.